kyouko-taiga/swift-thoughts/tutorial/03_functions_and_closures.md

 The goal of this chapter is not to be exhaustive, but to give you enough information to get started.
-There's is much more things to be said about functions and closures, about capture semantics, about auto-closures, overloading, variadic parameters, ...
+There's is much more things to be said about functions and closures, about capture semantics, about auto-closures, variadic parameters, ...

 Some topics will be discussed later in this tutorial, some won't.
 We invite the reader to consult sections related to [functions](https://developer.apple.com/library/prerelease/content/documentation/Swift/Conceptual/Swift_Programming_Language/Functions.html#//apple_ref/doc/uid/TP40014097-CH10-ID158) and [closures](https://developer.apple.com/library/prerelease/content/documentation/Swift/Conceptual/Swift_Programming_Language/Closures.html#//apple_ref/doc/uid/TP40014097-CH11-ID94) in Apple's language guide for more information and/or examples.